Jubilee Signet

 CE marking

-Many product groups entering the European Union market must bear the CE marking.
-A CE marking indicates that the products have been tested according to CE marking guidelines and meet all safety requirements under EU legislation.
-The specific safety requirements a product must meet depend on the type of product and the corresponding EU specifications.
-DEKRA has years of experience testing electrical products against various requirements.
+Many product groups that come onto the market in the European Union must bear a CE marking.
+A CE marking shows that the products have been tested in accordance with the CE marking guidelines and meet all safety requirements applicable under EU legislation.
+The exact safety requirements that a product must meet depend on the type of product and the corresponding EU specifications.
+DEKRA has many years of experience in testing electrical products for various requirements.

 What is a CE marking?

 The CE marking is, as the name suggests, not a certificate but a marking.
-It indicates that a product meets the essential health, safety, and environmental requirements applicable within the EEA, the European Economic Area.
+It indicates that a product complies with the essential health, safety, and environmental requirements applicable within the EEA, the European Economic Area.
 The EEA includes the member states of the European Union, Iceland, Liechtenstein, and Norway.
-The CE marking is mandatory for many products traded within the EEA.
-The absence of a CE marking has legal consequences.
+The CE marking is mandatory on many products traded within the EEA.
+Failure to affix the CE marking has legal consequences.

-The purpose of the CE marking is to promote the free movement of goods within the EEA.
-Additionally, the CE marking contributes to the harmonization of product safety and health legislation among the EEA countries.
+So the purpose of the CE marking is to promote the free movement of goods within the EEA.
+In addition, the CE marking also contributes to the harmonization of product safety and health legislation within the EEA countries.

 What are the CE marking guidelines?